Heiloo

-Origins of the name
+Etymology

-Heiloo (from the Dutch heilige loo, "sacred forest") was given its name because Saint Willibrord was said to have performed a miracle there around 690 and created a church on a small hill.
+Heiloo (from the Dutch heilige loo, 'sacred forest') was given its name because Saint Willibrord was said to have performed a miracle there around 690 AD and created a church on a small hill.

 Notable attractions

 It has a town hall dating from 1926 and a church from the 12th century known as the Witte Kerk.
 In the late Middle Ages a Marian shrine came into being for Our Lady to Need (Onze Lieve Vrouwe ter Nood).
 The chapel was partially destroyed in 1573 during the Spanish Siege of Alkmaar, and it was completely demolished in 1637.
 Before it was razed to the ground, the Alkmaar painter Gerrit Pietersz. de Jongh depicted a family on a pilgrimage at the ruins of the single wall left remaining after the siege.
 Pilgrimage started to flourish again in 1713 when a spring started to sprout where the chapel had stood.
 The Marian sanctuary, situated outside the village in a so-called procession park, is one of the major pilgrimage destinations in the Netherlands, attracting pilgrims mainly from the diocese of Haarlem-Amsterdam.

 In the 1950s and 1960s the population grew quickly as many residents of Amsterdam moved to the area.
 Many residents work and attend school in the neighbouring city of Alkmaar.